TwilightSpar/CO2_Manim/Paper/CO2 control of the respiratory system plant dynamics and stability analysis.md

 $P_I$ is the inspired CO2 partial pressure; $P_v^*(t)=P_v(t-t_v)$ is the mixed venous partial pressure with systemic venous delay time $t_v$. $V_A$ is an equivalent volume for alveolar gas and tissue. $\dot V_A$ is the alveolar ventilation. $Q$ is the pulmonary blood flow(equal cardiac output). $\lambda$ is the CO2 tissue-gas partition coefficient.

-Below is the CO2 flows in three compartment:
+Below is the CO2 flows in three compartments:

 <img src="CO2 control of the respiratory system plant dynamics and stability analysis.assets/image-20220415110035624.png" alt="image-20220415110035624" style="zoom:67%;" />